Bitcoin volatility guide: Trends & insights for investors

 • Bitcoin has exhibited strong performance in the past decade, but its long-term uptrend has been accompanied by immense volatility and large drawdowns along the way.

-• Bitcoin’s volatility remains elevated at 3.9 and 4.6 times that of gold and global equities, respectively.
-But bitcoin’s volatility has consistently declined alongside the industry’s maturation in recent years1.
+• Bitcoin’s volatility remains elevated at 3.6 and 5.1 times that of gold and global equities, respectively.1 But bitcoin’s volatility has consistently declined alongside the industry’s maturation in recent years.

 • While bitcoin’s volatility is high in absolute terms, it’s in the same realm as many familiar investments, like certain mega cap tech stocks such as Nvidia, Tesla, and Meta.